public-ui/kolibri/packages/adapters/solid/README.md

 	.catch(console.warn);
 ```

-Then, you can import any component from `@public-ui/solid` and render it within React components:
+Then, you can import any component from `@public-ui/solid` and render it within components:

 ```tsx
 import { Component } from 'solid-js';